joeferner/redis-commander/README.md

-  --port, -p                           The port to run the server on.           [string]  [default: 8081] --url-prefix, -u                     The url prefix to respond on.            [string]  [default: ""] --root-pattern, -rp                  The root pattern of the redis keys.      [string]  [default: *] --no-save, -ns                       Do not save new connections to config.   [boolean] [default: true] --no-load, -nl                       Do not load connections from config.     [boolean] [default: false] --use-scan, -sc                      Use scan instead of keys.                [boolean] [default: false] --clear-config, -cc                  clear configuration file.                [boolean] [default: false] --scan-count, -sc                    'The size of each seperate scan.         [integer] [default: 100]
+  --port, -p                           The port to run the server on.           [string]  [default: 8081] --url-prefix, -u                     The url prefix to respond on.            [string]  [default: ""] --root-pattern, -rp                  The root pattern of the redis keys.      [string]  [default: *] --nosave, -ns                        Do not save new connections to config.   [boolean] [default: true] --noload, -nl                        Do not load connections from config.     [boolean] [default: false] --use-scan, -sc                      Use scan instead of keys.                [boolean] [default: false] --clear-config, -cc                  clear configuration file.                [boolean] [default: false] --scan-count, -sc                    The size of each seperate scan.          [integer] [default: 100] --no-log-data                        Do not log data values from redis store. [boolean] [default: false]
 ```

 The connection can be established either via direct connection to redis server or indirect